synapse-gateway/synapse-builder/README.md

 1. To clone the Synapse repository and set up the Gateway Manager run the following command: `npx @synapse-team/start-synapse`
 2. After running the above command, you will be prompted to input information for establishing a root user for the Gateway Manager
     - By default, the root user will have admin privileges and be able to create and manage users when your gateway is deployed (via AWS Copilot)
-    - In development, only the root account can be used for configuring and monitoring your GraphQL gateway
+    - During configuration, only the root account can be used for configuring and monitoring your GraphQL gateway
 3. Once the repository has been set up on your local environment, start up Synapse with following command: `synapse up`
     - This will run the Synapse architecture on your local machine, which includes starting up and running the Gateway Manager, the GraphQL Gateway, as well as a local instance of MongoDB
 4. If you ever need to stop or tear down Synapse, use the command `synapse down`

 ## Basic Usage

+### Two States of Synapse
+1. Configuration
+- During configuration, Synapse runs on the user's local machine and the GraphQL Gateway is configured through an intuitive GUI interface, known as the Gateway Manager.
+The developer is then able to test out their newly configured Gateway with a GraphQL Playground, as well as being able to view latencies of all requests and error data through the Gateway Manager.
+2. Production
+- In production, Synapse runs on AWS and the user is no longer able to configure their gateway through the deployed Gateway Manager.
+The production Gateway Manager instead allows admin and root user to be able manage users that are able to log onto the Gateway Manager to view monitoring data for the Gateway.
+- Further changes to the Gateway must be made locally on the user's local machine and then can be reflected in the production version by the user running `synapse redeploy`.

+### Walkthrough

 1. Once the Gateway Manager is successfully up and running, visit `localhost:4005` to login and start configuring your GraphQL gateway
     - Log in with the root account created during the installation process
 2. Within the Data Sources tab, you can select, configure, and add all required data sources to be combined within your gateway
     - For more information on how to add specific sources and what sources are available please see the Adding Data Sources section on the docs
 3. After you have added all your required data sources, configure and generate your GraphQL gateway by clicking on the “Create Your Synapse” button
     - Synapse will generate a default GraphQL schema for all your added data sources which can be customized by altering the `.meshrc` file located in the `server` directory.
-Once altered, run the following command: `synapse restart` and the Gateway will be reconfigured with your changes.
+Once manually altered, run the following command: `synapse restart` and the Gateway will be reconfigured with your changes.
 Synapse is powered by GraphQL Mesh under the hood, for more information on customizing your gateway, please visit the [GraphQL Mesh Docs](https://www.graphql-mesh.com/docs/getting-started/introduction).
-4. To test your gateway you can naviagte to `localhost:6868`, where you will see a GraphQL playground you can use to test queries, mutations, and errors
+4. To test your gateway you can navigate to `http://localhost:6868`, where you will see a GraphQL playground you can use to test queries, mutations, and errors.
     - All queries and mutations made to the server will be recorded in your local MongoDB and can be viewed on the Gateway Manager.
-Note, this data will be reset once you’ve deployed your server to AWS
+Note, this data will be reset once you’ve deployed your server to AWS.
 6. Deploy your Synapse GraphQL Gateway to AWS by running the following command: `synapse deploy`
     - Amazon CLI must configured with your credentials on your local machine
     - For more information about deployment, read the [Deployment](#deployment) section below